IKOSOFT-Dev/IKOSOFT-API/README.md

 #### Customer
 The IKOSOFT API allows you to create customers in the Merlin X2 system.
 You can also update the customer profile information, delete a customer or query for customers.<br>
+Customer future appointments are also available and the possibility to cancel an appointment, if the salon settings/cancellation window allows it. <br>
 **POST /api/v1/customer** will create a new customer; a successful response contains the new CustomerId; in the case the customer already exists, the CustomerExists will be true and customerId will be empty.<br>
 **PUT /api/v1/customer** will modify customer information.<br>